Kolyaj/Yaxy/readme_eng.md

      yaxy - config my-yaxy-config.txt - port 9999

-If you do not specify `--config`, it searches yaxy-config.txt file in the current directory.
+If you do not specify `--config`, Yaxy will look for yaxy-config.txt file in the current directory.
 The server will listen on port `8558`, if no `--port` specified.

 ## Configuration File Format

 The configuration file is read line by line.
-Blank lines, lines beginning with a `# 'and an unidentified format string are ignored.
+Blank lines, lines beginning with `#` and unknown strings are ignored.

 Rules can be combined in sections.
 Start of the section is a line enclosed in square brackets, the contents of a line can be any.